OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Using any material created by this spell as another spell’s material component causes that spell to fail.

-**_At Higher Levels._** When you cast this spell using a spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.

 ##### Cure Wounds